 When: While Uma and Leopold remains open on all days of the week from 10 AM to 8 PM, DFS Galleria stays open from 10AM to 10PM.

 From organic dark and almond milk chocolates to Kopi Luwak coffee, Bali has a lot of local produce to offer.
 If you often preach coffee is life or are a chocolate lover, there are no reasons why you shouldnt think about stocking up these things when shopping in Bali.
 For a productive Bali shopping experience, you can take a day trip to Ubud Teba Sari plantation and shop for coffee beans, spices, and other local herbs.
+In fact, you must also try the Luwak coffee at any of the chic cafes in Ubud rather than just buying it from the Bali markets.

 Ideal For: Coffee and chocolate lovers.